-Garena Confirms Free Fire Participation In The Esports World Cup, July 10-14
+Garena Confirms Free Fire Participation in The Esports World Cup, July 10-14

-Esports World Cup: Free Fire will feature 18 teams to compete across two stages in Riyadh, Saudi Arabia.
-MEA Region will be represented by one team in the Esports World Cup: Free Fire.

-Egypt – Cairo– Garena, a leading global online games developer and publisher, together with the Esports World Cup (EWC) Foundation, announced Free Fire's participation at the inaugural EWC taking place in Riyadh, Saudi Arabia this July.
-The partnership will see the world's most downloaded mobile battle royale[1] step into the arena of EWC 2024, leveraging its global presence to offer fans around the world a unique and unprecedented esports experience.
+(MENAFN- Spark) Egypt - Cairo, 25 February 2024 – Garena, a leading global online games developer and publisher, together with the Esports World Cup (EWC) Foundation, announced Free Fire’s participation at the inaugural EWC taking place in Riyadh, Saudi Arabia this July.
+The partnership will see the world’s most downloaded mobile battle royale step into the arena of EWC 2024, leveraging its global presence to offer fans around the world a unique and unprecedented esports experience.

 “We are honored to be a part of the widely anticipated first edition of the Esports World Cup.
 The team is working closely with the EWC Foundation to deliver an unforgettable Free Fire esports experience, and we cannot wait to unveil our plans to our global community, especially our players in the region,” said Harold Teo, Free Fire Producer at Garena.